Stephen-ODriscoll/PlutoUtils/docs/logger.md

 #### num_discarded_logs()
 Returns a **std::size_t** representing the current number of discarded logs.
-- Logs will be discarded when the buffer is full and the logs cannot be added.
+- Logs will be discarded when the buffer is full and a new log cannot be added.
-- If this is a problem, then increase the size of the buffer or have a look at why so much logging is happening.
+- If this is a problem, then you can increase the size of the log buffer with [buffer_max_size](#buffer_max_size), or reduce the frequency of logging.
 - If you're logging to multiple files, you can try having 2 loggers, which means 2 logging threads.
-This can be done by defining **PLUTO_LOGGER_NO_SINGLETON** as 1 and having 2 global loggers.
+This can be done by defining **PLUTO_LOGGER_NO_SINGLETON** as 1 and creating 2 global loggers.

 #### reset_num_discarded_logs()
 Resets the number of discarded logs back to 0.
 See [num_discarded_logs](#num_discarded_logs).